datahub-project/datahub/docs/how/updating-datahub.md

 ### Other notable Changes

 - #6611 - Snowflake `schema_pattern` now accepts pattern for fully qualified schema name in format `<catalog_name>.<schema_name>` by setting config `match_fully_qualified_names : True`.
 Current default `match_fully_qualified_names: False` is only to maintain backward compatibility.
 The config option `match_fully_qualified_names` will be deprecated in future and the default behavior will assume `match_fully_qualified_names: True`."
+- #6636 - Sources `snowflake-legacy` and `snowflake-usage-legacy` have been removed.

 ## 0.9.3